-The AIS has partnered with the Black Dog Institute to deliver the Mental Fitness Program to year 7-10 students across Australia.
+The AIS has partnered with the Black Dog Institute to deliver the Mental Fitness Program to participants in years 7-10 across Australia.

-This program provides current and former elite athletes opportunities to engage with school-based communities to promote positive psychology strategies and improve wellbeing outcomes for young people.
+This program provides current and former elite athletes opportunities to engage with sporting and school-based communities to promote positive psychology strategies and improve wellbeing outcomes for young people.

 Presentations can be delivered face-to-face or via webinar.
 Mental Fitness is an interactive 30-minute presentation that helps young people to: learn the importance of mental fitness; be shown practical ways to build their mental strength, flexibility and endurance; and take part in activities that can help improve overall wellbeing and resilience.
 This presentation also encourages young people to participate in the Mental Fitness Challenge on the Bite Back website.